-In order, however, to carry the first of these unnatural appointments into effect, it was necessary to turn from that office (the salary of which was 1500l. a-year) the Honourable C. R. Ogden, who, for eighteen years, had been either the Solicitor or Attorney-General of Lower Canada.
+In order, however, to carry the first of these unnatural appointments into effect, it was necessary to turn from that office (the salary of which was 1500l. a year) the Honourable C. R. Ogden, who, for eighteen years, had been either the Solicitor or Attorney-General of Lower Canada.
 Mr. Ogden, with many compliments, was accordingly summarily dismissed by Her Majesty's Conservative Government.
-No notice was given to him that his removal was contemplated-no complaint had been made against him-no vote even of want of political confidence in him had been proposed.
+No notice was given to him that his removal was contemplated-no complaint had been against him-no vote even of want of political confidence in him had been proposed.
 The only reason that was given to this loyal, faithful, and highly talented public servant, for his dismissal, was that Her Majesty's Government deemed it "expedient" to remove him because the rebel party had declared "their indisposition to co-operate with him,"-that is to say, they were determined to revenge themselves on him for having, in the strict performance of the high duties of his office, advised, and issued warrants for, the arrest of Mons.
 Papineau, Mons.
 Lafontaine, and the rest of their accomplices.

 Accordingly Mr. Ogden was no sooner removed than Her Majesty's Government not only appointed (vide the Royal Gazette) this Mons.
-Lafontaine to be "Her Majesty's Attorney-General in Lower Canada," authorizing him at the same time to name any one of his accomplices to be appointed Solicitor-General of the same Province, and any other one of his accomplices to be appointed Clerk of the Governor-General's Executive Council - the Conservative leader not only over the heads of the loval thus constituted Mons.
+Lafontaine to be "Her Majesty's Attorney-General in Lower Canada," authorizing him at the same time to name any one of his accomplices to be appointed Solicitor-General of the same Province, and any other one of his accomplices to be appointed Clerk of the Governor-General's Executive Council - the Conservative leader not only over the heads of the loyal thus constituted Mons.
 Lafontaine Her Majesty's representative in the courts of justice, but he offered a situation of the highest trust and confidence, namely, that of Commissioner of Crown Lands, to Mons.
 Girouard, late commander of the rebels at St. Eustache, to whom the foregoing note from Mons.
-Lafontaine had been addressed, but whom the Conservative Government designated "a gentleman possessing administrative faculties of a high order, and, at the same time, the confidence of his countrymen."
+Lafontaine had been addressed, and whom the Conservative Government designated "a gentleman possessing administrative faculties of a high order, and, at the same time, the confidence of his countrymen."
 He also appointed Mons.
 Valliere, who, on the breaking out of the rebellion, had been suspended by Sir John Colborne at the instance of the legal advisers of the Crown, to be Chief Justice of Montreal!
 Mons.
 Papineau, the guilty cause of the murder of hundreds of the Queen's subjects, of the destruction of British property to an incalculable amount, and of an expense to the mothercountry of nearly two millions, received under favour of a " Noli prosequi," entered by Mons.
-Lafontaine his accomplice, Her Majesty's Attorney-General, the Queen's pardon; and that he might clearly see that the Conservative liberal principle of "forget and forgive" applied quite as easily to religion as to politics, the Conservative Government selected and appointed Mons.
-Papineau's own brother, a Roman Catholic, to be (vide the Royal Gazette) "Her Majesty's Commissioner of CROWN Lands for Upper and Lower Canada!!"
+Lafontaine his accomplice, Her Majesty's Attorney-General, the Queen's pardon; and that he might clearly see that the Conservative liberal principle of "forget and forgive" applied quite as easily to religion as to politics, the Conservative Government selected and apnecessary to turn from that office (the salary of which was 800l. a year) Mr. Davidson, a loyalist, against whom no fault was even alleged.

+^{} In order to give this appointment to a rebel leader, it was pointed Mons.
+Papineau's own brother, a Roman Catholic, to be (vide the Royal Gazette) "Her Majesty's Commissioner of Crown Lands for Upper and Lower Canada!!"